top of page

 Why Strength Training Is Essential for Strong Bones

-Weight-bearing and resistance exercises are particularly beneficial.
+Weight-bearing and resistance exercises are the ones that count most:

-• Strength training with weights or resistance bands
+• Strength training with free weights, machines, or resistance bands

-• Pilates or Barre® programs
+• Pilates or Barre programs that focus on controlled resistance

-• Hiking and stair climbing
+• Hiking and stair climbing - both are weight-bearing and underrated

 Lifestyle Habits That Protect Bone Density